AIJakel/Surge_Analytics_Challenge/README.md

 # How to install locally
 1. Downlaod the repository.
-2. In the project directory run: `npm start`
+2. In the temrinal navigate to the project directory and run `npm install`.
+3. Then run: `npm start`.